-- 5.1 No APBA Offshore National or National Series Championships will be recognized by APBA until after the year ends on December 1st, AND after all race results and registrations are received and tallied at APBA Headquarters. - 5.2 All protests of these Championships, if any, must be presented to the APBA ORC Chairman, in writing within 7 days of announcement by the protesting party.
+- 5.1 No APBA Offshore National, National Series Championships, or Hall of Champions nominations will be recognized by APBA until after the year ends on December 1st, AND after all race results and registrations are received and tallied at APBA Headquarters. - All protests of these Championships, if any, must be presented by the protesting party to the APBA ORC Chairman, in writing within 7 days of announcement.
 This will be escalated if needed to the ORC, or APBA President and BOD, per APBA rules. - 5.3 All Awards of APBA Offshore National High Points or Series Championships will not be presented, nor recognized until the APBA Annual Meeting in January of the following year.